tommai78101/InitializingOpenGL/README.md

 # Initializing OpenGL: <span style="font-size: 75%">A Sadistic Approach to Modern OpenGL</span>

 A book written in my own spare time, that has notes on how to begin an OpenGL project.
 The main goal of writing this book, is so a complete beginner can follow along and learn as much as they can with a ton of information as possible.
 And it is because of this goal, I need to cite a lot of references and do research to make sure the information I got is accurately represented to the readers.
+And it will take a while to complete each chapter.

 |OpenGL versions|Goals|
 |:---:|:---|